PrioteasaAndrei/QA-with-transformers-WS23/README.md

 For easy access to the vector database, irrespective of the machine on which our QA system is run we created an Elasticsearch instance on Elastic Cloud.
 Other reasons for choosing Elasticsearch were its compatibility with Langchain and the costs for maintaining the vector database.

 Each index has the same underlying retrieval strategy, namely a [Hybrid ApproxRetrievalStrategy](https://python.langchain.com/docs/integrations/vectorstores/elasticsearch#approxretrievalstrategy), which uses a combination of approximate semantic search and keyword based search.

+## Information Retrieval

+TO BE REPHRASED: The IR component uses an ensemble retriever combined with ...

 ### Text Retrieval with Query Transformation